palpen/python_oop/README.md

-# python_oop
+# Python OOP
-Object Oriented Programming in Python
+* Practice code for learning OOP in Python